gravitational/teleport/docs/5.0/features/ssh-pam.md

 Now attempting to login as an existing user should result in the creation of the user and a successful login.

+The `/etc/pam-exec.d/teleport_acct script`  can also set the user's groups as an option to auto populate user's permissions.
+The user's roles are populated as space delimited in the `TELEPORT_ROLES` varaible so these could be used to map to a particular `sudo` group with additional scripting.

 ## Additional authentication steps